SignalK/specification/gitbook-docs/data_model_metadata.md

 ## Implicit Metadata

-All keys in the Signal K specification must have `units` and a `desription`.
+All keys in the Signal K specification must have `units` and a `description`.
 If a client requests the `meta` property for a valid Signal K key via the HTTP REST interface, the server must return the `units` and `description`, even if no value has ever been generated for that key.